yakimka/picodi/docs/scopes.rst

 is explicitly called by the user and closed when :func:`picodi.registry.shutdown` is called.

 Use the :func:`picodi.registry.set_scope` decorator with the ``scope_class`` argument to set a dependency's scope.
+You can also use the ``auto_init=True`` argument to automatically add the dependency to the list of dependencies to initialize on startup.
 Example:

 .. code-block:: python